eliasdoehne/stellaris-dashboard/README.md

 # Instructions

-If you just want the basics, run the program while you play the game, either with `stellarisdashboard.bat` on Windows, or by running `stellarisdashboard` in a command line.
+If you just want the basics, run the program while you play the game, either with `stellarisdashboard.bat` on Windows, or by running `stellarisdashboard` in a command line in linux or OSX.

-While `stellarisdashboard` is running, you can open the in-game browser with the [help button in the bottom right corner of the game UI](https://imgur.com/zWPmrbr), or with the shortcut Alt-B. Then, there should be several buttons in the top right corner of the browser window.
+While the dashboard program is running, you can open the in-game browser with the [help button in the bottom right corner of the game UI](https://imgur.com/zWPmrbr), or with the shortcut Alt-B. Then, there should be several buttons in the top right corner of the browser window.
 Click these to navigate to the various features of the dashboard.
 Alternatively, you can use any web browser to view the dashboard at [http://127.0.0.1:28053/](http://127.0.0.1:28053/) without installing the mod.

 ## Command Line Interface